All Saints Primary School SEN Information Report

 The first is Quality First Teaching which is targeted at the child’s area of weakness so that the strategies used will make a difference to improving progress and attainment.

 The second is through differentiation for independent tasks or by adapting classroom practice to suit the child’s needs.
-Some examples are; writing slopes, individual task boards and coloured overlays for reading.

 10. How is All Saints School accessible to children with SEND?